ELHJames/Project/README.md

 # Project
-All code used for the Forecasting Physics project.
+This repository outlies all code used for the Forecasting Physics project, alongside full datasets that were condensed within the report.